Rates and ratios used to measure health status including geographical, occupational, social class and other socio-demographic variations

 A Rate is a quantity in one dimension divided by a quantity in (usually) another dimension, with an indication of time.
 For example,

-The Annual Incidence Rate of an acute disease is = number of new cases / population at risk, observed within a year.
+The Annual Incidence Rate of an acute disease is = number of new cases of that disease during a particular year/ estimated or counted average population at risk, observed within that year.

-The Point Prevalence Rate of a condition is = number of cases at a particular point in time / population at risk
+The Point Prevalence Rate of a condition is the number of cases of that condition at a particular point in time / population at risk at that point in time.

 The distinction is especially important in conditions such as HIV, where incidence rates describe the pattern of new cases, while prevalence describes the population living with the condition.